originswift/learn.net/exercises/B1A.md

        }
    }
    ```
-- [ ] V. Replace all `throw new NotImplementedException();` in the `SimpleCalculator<T>` class with the proper implementation details.
-Run unit tests in the solution via your IDE or `dotnet test` in shell.
-This step is complete when all tests pass.
-- [x] VI.
-Add a SpecFlow.NET project with the following `SimpleCalculator.feature` Gherkin:
+- [x] V. Add a SpecFlow.NET project with the following `SimpleCalculator.feature` Gherkin:
    ```gherkin
    Feature: SimpleCalculator
    In order to perform basic arithmetic operations